 How it Works

 - If you decide to install solar, you will sign a contract with the installer.
 The company will coordinate all permits, equipment purchases, installation, interconnection and inspections.
-The more people participate, the lower the price will be, so tell all your neighbors!
+Usually, you will pay part of the cost when you sign the contract and the rest when the project is complete.
+Solarize programs often have tiered pricing: the more people participate, the lower the price will be.

-- When you file your taxes, you can get back up to 35% of the cost of the system as state tax credits and up to 30% as federal tax credits.
+- When you file your taxes, you can get back up to 30% of the cost of the system as a tax credit on your Federal tax return.
+You have two years to use up the credit.
+(Until 2015, there was also a 35% North Carolina tax credit, but that has expired.)
 Learn more about the tax credits.